 Peaceful Paths Domestic Abuse Network

 Economic Empowerment/Finance Education Intern: This position reports directly to the Economic Empowerment Coordinator, Trish White.
 As an Economic Empowerment Intern, you will work directly with survivors and teach them the skills and tools they need to live financially independent of their abusers.
 This position is un-paid.
-For specific requirements and full job description, visit https://www.peacefulpaths.org/internships.
+For specific requirements and full position description, visit https://www.peacefulpaths.org/internships.
 Email your resume and cover letter to Trish White (Economic Empowerment Program Coordinator) at TrishW@peacefulpaths.org, with the subject line “Intern Application.”
+Please feel free to reach out with any questions.

 Housing Advocacy Intern: As a Housing Advocacy Intern, you will work in the economic empowerment department, directly with survivors.
 In your role, you will help develop our rapid housing program, and will work to foster relationships between Peaceful Paths, landlords, and tenants.
 This position is un-paid.
-For specific requirements and full job description, visit https://www.peacefulpaths.org/internships.
+For specific requirements and full position description, visit https://www.peacefulpaths.org/internships.
 Email your resume and cover letter to Trish White (Economic Empowerment Program Coordinator) at TrishW@peacefulpaths.org, with the subject line “Intern Application.”
+Please feel free to reach out with any questions.

 Florida Department of Corrections